richo/groundstation/EASY_INSTALL.md

 __install pycrypto__
 `python -m easy_install pycrypto`

-These next two need to be from the repos for now, as the patches havent been pushed out yet
+These next two need to be from the repos for now, as the patches haven't been pushed out yet

 __install libgit2__
 `git clone git://github.com/libgit2/libgit2.git`
  follow cmake instructions
-(you must remove old version of libgit2 and it's devel headers)
+(you must remove old version of libgit2 and its devel headers)

 __install pygit2__
 ```